faizan4053/ipc_classifier/README.md

 ----
 Keep all the files and folders in the same directory

+To get a better view of Apis and their outputs please open classifier.ipynb

 Steps to run the codes:
 -----------------------
 1) to process xml file run file :data.py